 “Barcelona have a lot of power off the pitch,” he said.

-”There are no differences between the teams as was seen
+”There are no differences between the teams as was seen throughout the four matches.

-"We won the Copa del Rey by playing fairly.
+“We won the Copa del Rey by playing fairly.
 I don’t feel that Barcelona were better than us, but rather that they have a lot of help from the referees.”

 Please double-click on the newslink: